 The Element is made of Nike's Dri-Fit technology designed to wick moisture away from the skin.
 It uses three different weaves of fabric.
 The back is made of mesh that is fairly light and well perforated to allow for extra air flow.
 The sleeves and front of the shirt are made of non-perforated, but very thin, raglan material that is densely woven but allows quite a bit of airflow as well.
 Finally, the shoulders and underarms use the thickest fabric, designed for increased stretchiness and flexibility, although in truth we find that the entire shirt is exceedingly stretchy.
 The front zipper greatly adds to the breathability of the shirt by allowing venting down to the middle of the chest, just over the sternum.
 While it is quite breathable, this shirt still couldn't hold a candle to the super thin, lightweight mesh found on The North Face Better Than Naked.

 If there is one aspect of the Element that genuinely bums us out, it is the results of the drying speed test.
 Nike claims that their Dri-Fit technology wicks moisture away from the body quickly so that it can evaporate faster.
 This claim may be true in a headwind while running outside.
 However, compared to the competition, this shirt was extremely slow to dry out.
 We also encountered these same results in this test of a previous Nike Dri-Fit shirt that is no longer available, so didn't find them super surprising.
 Real world drying speeds will always vary depending on particular conditions such as wind and temperature, not to mention amount of sweat or water, so we don't want to go so far as to say that this shirt doesn't dry out well.
-We can say that it doesn't dry out quickly compared to the rest of the shirts we tested here, and dried far, far slower than the comparable sleeved shirt, the North Face Ambition.
+We can say that it doesn't dry out quickly compared to the rest of the shirts we tested here.

 This shirt has exactly the set of simple features that you would expect a running shirt to have.
 It has reflectors on both the front and the back for better visibility in low light.
 We love the thumb holes at the ends of the sleeves for helping keep our hands warm on chilly days, and the sleeves are plenty long for comfortably pulling up in this way.
 The zipper clearly adds a ton of versatility for ventilation.
 What this shirt lacks, however, is UPF protection, like the Arc'teryx Motus Crew has.
 It also does not have an odor controlling agent.
-And while it isn't a feature we have come to expect in a running shirt, the zippered chest pocket found on The North Face Ambition has us a bit spoiled and lamenting the fact that this shirt doesn't have one.
+And while it isn't a feature we have come to expect in a running shirt, we would love to see a chest pocket on this shirt.

 The Element is best used as a long sleeve shirt for running on fall, winter, or spring days when it is a bit too chilly for short sleeves.
 We enjoyed it most in temperatures ranging from the low 50s down to the mid 30s, although everyone has a different tolerance for heat and cold.
 It is thin and hugs the body, so it is not very effective at all for cutting a cold wind, and in this case, we recommend pairing it with a lightweight windbreaker.